PeakyCryptos/NFTFarming/README.md

 The NFT contract uses Openzeppelin's ERC721 standard.
 A cap on max supply is set via a constructor defined argument.

 Only the controller contract has authorization to mint NFT's based on it's logic (see controller section).
-All mints begin at tokenID of 1 and are minted in numerical order.
+All NFT's are minted in numerical order.

 # Deployment Execution Flow